ThoughtWorksStudios/eb_deployer/README.md

     $ eb_deploy -p <package built> -e <environment>

-Then open aws console for Elastic Beanstalk to see what happened.
+Then open aws console for Elastic Beanstalk to see the result of this deployment.

 ### Smoke Testing your stack

 EB_Deployer allows you to automate your deployment and then some.
 You can also add smoke tests to your deployment - thus ensuring that the app you deployed is also working correctly.
 Adding a smoke test suite is also simple.
 Check "smoke_test" section in your eb_deployer.yml.
-The simplest thing you can do is using curl make sure landing page get loaded, e.g.:
+We show a simple curl based smoke test that helps you test if your app is up and responding to http.

     smoke_test: >
       curl_http_code = "curl -s -o /dev/null -w \"%{http_code}\" http://#{host_name}"